Town Head BarnSkipton, North Yorkshire

 - BBQ not available

-Entrance hall, 2x dormitories sleeping four (2x bunkbeds) and a bathroom (with shower over the bath and a toilet).
+Entrance hall, 2x dormitories sleeping four (2x bunkbeds) and a bathroom with shower over bath.

 Living/dining area with open fire, small but well equipped kitchen, one single bedroom (with ensuite shower room) and a dormitory sleeping four people (2x bunkbeds and adjoining shower room).

 Access: This access statement is for guidance only.
 For up to date photos please see the images in the main website page.